Admissions Policy And ProceduresDownload Admissions Policy and Procedures PDF

 ADMISSIONS PROCESSThe school practices a selective admissions process in which students are assessed prior to entry into the school.
 Admission decisions are based on a careful assessment of each applicant’s age appropriate knowledge, skills and understandings as well as their social and emotional development.
 Successful applicants must demonstrate that they are capable of meeting the school’s high academic standards as self-directed and responsible individuals.
 The IB Learner Profile also helps to govern selection as we look for students who are caring, open-minded, balanced, and principled.

 Note for applicants who are not permanent residents of Hong Kong: Proof must be provided that the applicants meet Hong Kong Immigration requirements for entry to a school in Hong Kong prior to admission.
+In accordance with regulations of the Hong Kong Education Bureau and Hong Kong Immigration Department, all students joining CDNIS must hold a valid Hong Kong ID card and/or a valid passport with authorized residency status to be eligible for a place at CDNIS.
+A visitor visa does not entitle the holder to attend any school in Hong Kong.
 Visit the Hong Kong Immigration Department web site for their requirements:http://www.immd.gov.hk/index.html

-PRE RECEPTION TO GRADE 12 APPLICATIONSAfter an application is received, the candidate may be invited to the school for an admissions assessment.
-A member of the admissions team will contact the applicant’s parent/guardian to arrange a date and time for the assessment.
+PRE RECEPTION TO GRADE 12 APPLICATIONSAfter an application is received, the applicant may be invited to the school for an admission assessment.
+A member of the Admissions Team will contact the applicant’s parent/legal guardian to arrange a date and time for the assessment.
 Admissions assessments for Pre Reception, Reception, Preparatory, Grade 1 and Grade 2 will begin in January for applicants who applied on or before 31 October of the preceding school year.
 Applications received after the 31 October deadline may not be considered.
-Admissions assessments for Grade 3 to Grade 12 will be held in March/April for applicants who applied on or before 31 January of the entering school year.
-Applications received after the 31 January deadline may not be considered.
+Admissions assessments for Grade 3 will begin in January/February, Grade 4 to Grade 12 will be held in March/April for applicants who applied on or before 31 January of the entering school year.
+Applications received after the 31 January deadline may be considered at a later time.
 Admissions assessments are only administered at CDNIS by admissions/academic staff.
-Kindly contact the Admissions Office for more information if necessary at (852) 2240 6363 or email@example.com.

 Screening ProcessThe screening takes place in two stages.
 Applicants who do not meet the requirements of the first stage will not undergo the second stage of the process.
 Stage 1 The following criteria are considered, the weighting of which varies, depending on the applicant’s age/entering grade: